I’d like to explain … well … why this website exists.

 With Rover, everything is taken care of – you won’t need to market any services or go searching for clients.
 All that’s required is completing their sign up and registration process.
-Once that’s done, you’re listed as a pet sitter or dog walker on their site, with the potential to earn up to $1,000/mo.
+Once that’s done, you’re listed as a pet sitter or dog walker on their site, with the potential to earn $100 a week (or more).
 Awesome, right?

 #8: Mind the Gap

 Let’s talk more about that cliché, “it’s not what you earn, it’s what you save.”

 The part that says, “it’s not what you earn” is dead-wrong.
 But the part that cheers “it’s what you save” is onto something.
 Those savings create a space that I refer to as “the gap.”
 This is the space between your income and your spending.
 Your job is to grow this as wide as possible.